webfaisalbd/food-lover-react-client/README.md

 ### Features

-- You can get all kind of food delivery at home.
+- You can get all types of bikes.
-- In immergency time, you can get your food like night time .
+- We provide load system
+- Budget friendly
 - We provide discount.
-- We provide special health maintain for our delivery boys for covid situation.
 - We provide special service for our premium members.
+- Online order.
+- Prebook System.

 ###  My Special Key features?